 The Board took a formal evaluation of its performance in the year under review.
 A follow up process exists for all matters of concern or potential improvement which may arise, when an evaluation process is carried out.
-The annual performance appraisal of the Board was carried out on March 25, 2021.
+The annual performance appraisal of the Board was carried out on March 30, 2021 and necessary feedback from the outcome of the evaluation was discused